raywoo32/proposal-initial-research/README.md

 ## Possible Research Questions

 1. Defining how gesture elicidation can be explored in AR?
-2. AR in the context of 5G
+2. AR in the context of 5G and LBG

 ## TOPICS

 1. Games for Health
  - {1}

 2. AR
  - {7}

 3. VR
  - {3}

 4. 5G
  -

 5. Gestures
  - {3, 4, 5, 6, 7, 8}
  - Conclusion: Thanks to Marco's help it was easy to find the correct references about gesture elucidation.
 I feel somewhat comfortable with the topic

-6. AR games
+6. AR gamex
-- {9, 10}
+ - {9, 10, 11, 12, 13, }

 7. Other
-- {2} Implmentation Intention
+ - {2} Implementation Intention

 TODO: visualize references as a graph by topic where leaves are articles